-U-Track is attached to the substrate to secure the End Cap, T-Molding and Reducer transitions.

-End Cap moldings transition from new floor to carpet, sliding doors, raised hearths, etc.

-Reducer moldings transition from new floors to hard surfaces that are lower than the floor, such as vinyl or tile.

-Stair Nose moldings are used when the new floor edge is at a step-down; Example: when the flooring meets at the top of a stairway "going down".

-T-Moldings transition from new flooring to other hard surfaces of similar height, at doorways, and to "breakup" large expanses of connected flooring.
+- U-Track is attached to the substrate to secure the End Cap, T-Molding and Reducer transitions. - End Cap moldings transition from new floor to carpet, sliding doors, raised hearths, etc. - Reducer moldings transition from new floors to hard surfaces that are lower than the floor, such as vinyl or tile. - Stair Nose moldings are used when the new floor edge is at a step-down; Example: when the flooring meets at the top of a stairway "going down". - T-Moldings cover expansion spaces at doorways, and they transition from your new floor to other hard surfaces of similar height.

-See "RUN WIDTH AND LENGTH" section above for details.

-3/4" Quarter Round moldings are used to cover expansion spaces between the baseboards and the flooring.
+Quarter Round moldings are used to cover expansion spaces between the baseboards and the flooring.